 These attributes stay in effect until you change them or reset them.
 Additional cpu time is needed for the blink attribute because it requires redrawing every frame and for the background option described below.
 Note that some Title window controls can not be set, such as Justify and Outline color.
-The can be negative or positive.
+The lines below are examples for testing purposes.
+The accompanying screenshot displays the corresponding cinelerra output.